 D = Diffuse sky radiation

-G = Atmospheric counter radiation
+G = Back radiation of the atmosphere

-A = Radiation of the earth
+A = Warm radiation of the earth surface (infrared radiation)

-V = Latent heat in the exchange between earth and the lower atmosphere
+V = Evaporative heat flux (latent heat) in the exchange between earth and the lower atmosphere

-L = Sensible heat in the exchange between earth and the lower atmosphere
+L = Convection heat flux (sensible heat) in the exchange between earth and the lower atmosphere

 = Planetary albedo: Unused energy loss as diffuse and direct reflection (26 + 3 + 2 + 2 = 33%: ► Fig. A-36).

 The individual energy flows in this system are shown as a percentage of the incoming solar radiation at the top of the atmosphere (100%).
-The sum of the individual components results in gains and losses of the Earth-atmosphere-space system.
+The sum of the individual components results in gains (input) and losses (emission) of the Earth-atmosphere-space system.
 Basically, the solar radiation arriving at the Earth minus the reflected portion is equal to the thermal radiation radiated from the Earth.
 If more heat is radiated from the Earth as a result of the anthropogenic greenhouse effect, there is excess heat in the atmosphere and consequently global warming.

 The diagram (◘ Fig. A-37) shows the spatial distribution of extraterrestrial solar radiation on Earth as a function of latitude.
-It is noticeable that especially the equatorial regions between 10°N and 10°S receive significantly less solar radiation during the course of the year with 30-35-106 J-m-2-d-1 compared to the marginal tropics, because here, due to the almost constant cloud cover and the resulting high reflection and absorption in the atmosphere, the areas of maximum radiation enjoyment are shifted towards the marginal tropics around the 30th degree of latitude in the area of the subtropical dry regions.
-On the other hand, with a radiation amount of >45,106 J-m-2-d-1, the radiation enjoyment in the polar regions is surprisingly high at the time of the short summers (polar day = 24 hours).
+It is noticeable that especially the equatorial regions between 10°N and 10°S receive significantly less solar radiation during the course of the year with 30-35●106 J●m-2●d-1 compared to the marginal tropics, because here, due to the almost constant cloud cover and the resulting high reflection and absorption in the atmosphere, the areas of maximum radiation are shifted towards the marginal tropics around the 30th degree of latitude in the area of the subtropical dry regions.
+On the other hand, with a radiation amount of >45●106 J●m-2●d-1, the radiation in the polar regions is surprisingly high at the time of the short summers (polar day = 24 hours).
 This has consequences for the generative cycle (fructification and maturation processes) of tundra and taiga vegetation under long-day radiation climatic conditions.

-Despite the radiation-reducing effect of cloud cover, the sum of summer and winter insolation is highest at the equator because of the almost year-round high altitude of the sun.
+Despite the radiation-reducing effect of cloud cover, the sum of summer and winter insolation is highest at the equator because of the almost year-round high position of the sun.

-Fig. A-36 Schematic of the radiation balance of the Earth-atmosphere-space system (modified after Lauer 1999).
+Fig. A-36 Scheme of the radiation balance of the Earth-atmosphere-space system (modified after Lauer 1999).

-Fig. A-37 The extraterrestrial solar radiation on Earth during the course of the year as a function of latitude (numerical values in 106 J-m-2-d-1) (modified after Schönwiese 1994).
+Fig. A-37 The extraterrestrial solar radiation on Earth during the course of the year as a function of latitude (numerical values in 106 J●m-2●d-1) (modified after Schönwiese 1994).

 Fig. A-38 Diagram of the theoretical daily sunshine duration (from Junghans 1969, modified after Lauer & Frankenberg 1986).